d-krupke/skbuild-conan/README.md

 ## Changelog

+- _1.0.1_ Fixing issue with env variables.
+Now the old environment is copied and updated.
+- _1.0.0_ Custom conan profile and workaround for anaconda problem.
 - _0.2.0_ Improved logging.
 - _0.1.4_ Fixing problem with paths that contain spaces.
 Switching back to manual versioning.
 - _0.1.3_ Fixing bug if no settings are given.